 The state of Texas replaced its affirmative action plan with a percentage plan that guarantees the top 10% of high-school graduates a spot in any state university in Texas.
 California and Florida have similar programs.

-1961 - President John F. Kennedy creates the Council on Equal Opportunity in an Executive Order.
+1961 - President Kennedy creates the Council on Equal Opportunity in an executive order.
 This ensures that federal contractors hire people regardless of race, creed, color or national origin.

 1964 - The Civil Rights Act renders discrimination illegal in the workplace.

 1978 - In Regents of the University of California v.
-Bakke, a notable reverse discrimination case, the Supreme Court rules that colleges can't use racial quotas because it violates the Equal Protection Clause.
-However, race can be used as one factor for admission.
+Bakke, a notable reverse discrimination case, the Supreme Court rules that colleges cannot use racial quotas because it violates the Equal Protection Clause.
+As one factor for admission, however, race can be used.

 1995 - The University of Michigan rejects the college application of Jennifer Gratz, a top high school student in suburban Detroit who is white.